cuulee/contextablejs/README.md

 ### Field

-When a model field is defined, another field with the same name but prefixed with the `$` sign is set.
-This special read-only field holds a reference to the actual field instance.
+When a field is defined on a model, another field with the same name but prefixed with the `$` is set.
+This special read-only field holds a reference to the actual field's class instance.

 ```js
 let User = ctx.getModel('user');
 let user = new User();

 user.name = 'John'; // -> actual model field
 user.$name; // -> reference to model field instance
 user.$name.isChanged(); // -> calling field instance method